 It is a government regulation that you must use a licensed Bhutanese Tour Operator to book your travel to Bhutan.

 No, whether you choose to book directly with our Thimphu office or with our trusted partners abroad, you will pay the same land cost for a privately arranged trip.
-Additionally, you will have the benefit of working with their knowledgeable staff.

-All International tourists wishing to enter Bhutan require a visa which must be pre-arranged through a license Bhutanese Tour Operator or one of their international partners.
+All International tourists wishing to enter Bhutan require a visa which must be pre-arranged through a licensed Bhutanese Tour Operator or one of their international partners.
 Visa clearance must be obtained through your tour operator prior to travel.
-For Indian passport (or VIC) holders, Bangladeshi nationals and persons from the Maldives may obtain a visa on entry.
+For Indian passport (or VIC) holders, Bangladeshi nationals and visitors from the Maldives may obtain a visa on entry.
 There is a misconception that obtaining visa to visit Bhutan is very difficult.
 This is not the case.
 Visas can be obtained in about three working days, if all papers are in order.
 All forms and paperwork will be processed by the local tour operator and the following items are the only things required of you, to process visas for Bhutan

 Bhutanese currency is known as the Ngultrum.
 It's value is tied to the Indian Rupee which is also accepted as a legal tender.
 Most tourist hotels and few shops also accept international currencies like US dollar and the Euro and major credit cards i.e., VISA and Master card are accepted.
 Major convertible currencies and travelers' cheques can be exchanged at banks in all major towns.